carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

 <li>Copy your Giveth project link and post it on any of your NGO's social handles.
-Then copy the link to the post and submit in the “Project Social Link” box.
+Then copy the link to the post and submit in the "Project Social Link" box.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Verifying your project - 11.png"}
 ::